infotexture/ot-mkdocs-demo/docs/resources/conref-task.md

             Specifies the path of the output directory; the path can be absolute or relative to the current directory.

-            This argument corresponds to the common parameter output.dir.
+            This option corresponds to the common parameter [output.dir](../parameters/parameters-base.md#output.dir).

             By default, the output is written to the out subdirectory of the current directory.

         -   **--filter=files**